playfulprogramming/playfulprogramming/content/blog/ultimate-windows-development-environment-guide/index.md

 # Customization {#customization}

 I'm not sure about you, but when I get a new machine, I want it to feel _mine_.
-This applies just as much to my wallpaper as it does the stickers I plaster my laptops in.
+This applies just as much to my wallpaper as it does the stickers I plaster my laptops with.
 The following software enables some new functionality or aesthetic difference that users might enjoy.

 ## Free {#free-customization-software}